Category: Gigantism

 February 13, 2012 By arne hendriks 0

-At 260cm Trijntje Keever from The Netherlands may well be the tallest woman known in history.
-Although she lived in the 17th century, when records were scarce and giants often exaggerated height for financial gains at the funfair, there is evidence that she was indeed that…
+With a height of 260cm Trijntje Keever from The Netherlands may well be the tallest woman ever.
+Although she lived in the 17th century, when records were scarce and giants often exaggerated height for financial gains at the funfair, there is evidence that she was…

 Outgrowing Life (Robert Wadlow)